 2 secret ingredients make up some of the best ever sugar (circle OR cut-out) cookies.
-These Sugar Cookies don’t require any chilling and hold the shape of a cutter extremely well!
+These Sugar Cookies hold the shape of a cutter extremely well!
 Plus a delicious and creamy frosting recipe!

 I know what you are thinking.
 ANOTHER sugar cookie claiming to be the best sugar cookie ever.
-But really…these cookies have legitimately been years in the making.
-Two years to be precise and the results are completely worth it!
+But really…these cookies are delicious!

 First, the INGREDIENTS: